To Catch a Thief (novel): Adaptations

 In 1955, the novel was made into a film by Alfred Hitchcock, starring Cary Grant and Grace Kelly.

 In 1963, the premise of a jewel thief who must come out of retirement was adapted in the caper-comedy, The Pink Panther.

 Episode 10 of Season 10 of the TV series Bones (December 11, 2014), "The 200 in the 10th", is a free adaptation of the novel, with the show characters appearing as in a movie set in the 1950s.

 In 2011, the novel was dramatized as a Saturday Play, which was broadcast on 8 January on BBC Radio 4.

+In 2022, the underlying eights were obtained from the Estate of David Dodge by composer by Kevin Purcell to adapt into a musical with Peter Sham writing book and lyrics.

+Predecessors

+Short story about A. J. Raffles by E. W. Hornung "To Catch a Thief" (1899) tells the story of how Raffles, a retired gentleman thief, attempts to catch another high-society jewel thief whom the press is calling by Raffles's name.